 As the pit was extended it became apparent that, architecturally, the wall displayed the same standard of high-quality masonry as had been encountered in the buildings in Trench P.

 The wall, which was exposed for over six metres, survived to a height of over 0.4 metres with regularly coursed masonry of neatly faced, quarried flagstone on a stepped foundation.

 Within the confines of the small exploratory trench it was not clear what the walling represented – the interior of the structure it defined now lies beneath the Brodgar road.

-But its position outside the “Great Wall”, together with the later geophysical surveys, suggest the boundary wall, and its southern counterpart, may only relate to part of the Ness complex’s early life.
+But its position outside the “Great Wall”, together with the later geophysical surveys, suggest the northern boundary wall may only relate to part of the Ness complex’s early life.

-The remains were carefully covered and preserved in situ under the new passing place.
+The remains were carefully recorded before being covered and preserved in situ under the new passing place.